Camp Commitments

 • Budget: $25.00

-• You can also put some up by the door near Registration
+• You can also put some up by the door near Registration.

-• You are responsible for taking them down
+• You are responsible for taking them down and cleaning up after bday celebration.

 For the Birthday Celebration